 Dodger pointing out a filming spot

-The pipe the Combat! cast hid behind in
+The pipe the Combat! cast hid behind

 The spot where the prison camp was constructed in "The Long Way Home"